 Food-Safe: Always verify that your dog's stainless steel bowl is food-safe and BPA-free.
 Look for the label "type 304 stainless steel," which is non-toxic and puncture-resistant.
 It's the most popular food-safe stainless steel grade and is often referred to as 18/8.
 If manufacturing processes are a concern, you could source a stainless steel bowl that's made in the U.S. and tested for contamination.

-Now that we've outlined what you need to know about stainless steel food and water bowls, here are our top picks for 2022.
+Now that we've outlined what you need to know about stainless steel food and water bowls, here are our top picks.

 A 2005 study from the University of New England found that dogs prefer cool (not cold) water of around 59 degrees Fahrenheit.
 Encourage your dog to stay hydrated by gifting them a stainless steel bowl with double-wall insulation to keep their water at the perfect temperature.
 Made of food-grade stainless steel (type 304), each Hydrapeak bowl features a dishwasher-safe powder coating in one of 17 colors.
 Pet parents can choose from a 4-cup or 8-cup capacity, complete with a lifetime warranty against the manufacturer's defects.
 The bottom of the bowl has non-slip rubber pads to keep it firmly in place while your dog is chowing down.
 This insulated dog bowl is about half the price of the coveted YETI Boomer but offers many of the same design features.